vanpariyar/python-scripts/WordPress API/Bulk Delete Articles/README.md

 $ ENV=.env python3 delete_wp_records.py
 ```

-The input .jsonl file should have the following structure.
+The `input.jsonl` file should have the following structure.
 It can have more fields (ignored), but needs the id field:

 ```JSON
 {"id": 1234}